 With GCLID moving away from iOS devices, it is essential for marketers to use WBRAID and GBRAID parameters for getting accurate conversion measurements.

 GCLID is here to stay and not moving away

 GCLID isn’t going anywhere soon.
 It will be utilized by Google on non-iOS devices that aren’t impacted by the ATT framework

 And the new parameters will be used on the iOS surface when GCLID isn’t available for measurement.

-Privacy laws are getting stricter and new laws are emerging like Colorado Privacy Act (CPA), California Privacy Rights Act (CPRA), and Virginia Consumer Data Protection Act (VCDPA) to tighten the privacy policies.
+Privacy laws are getting stricter and new laws are emerging like Colorado Privacy Act (CPA), California Privacy Rights Act (CPRA), and Virginia Consumer Data Protection Act (VCDPA) to tighten privacy policies.
 Meanwhile, Apple is pretty serious about not allowing tracking across websites, which is yet to be followed by Google (apparently there are plans to stop third-party cookie tracking completely in late 2023).

 With these developments coming around – Marketers have to use both GCLID and new parameters (WBRAID, GBRAID) in tandem for accurate conversion measurement.

 For collecting these parameters and sharing them with Google ads and GA4 for better ad campaign performance and conversion measurement.
-You can utilize CustomerLabs CDP which can be set up at ease, without requiring the assistance of a developer.
+You can utilize CustomerLabs CDP which can be set up with ease, without requiring the assistance of a developer.